wallyworld/charm-kubeflow-tf-hub/README.md

 Overview
 ========

-This is the charm layer for the kubeflow-jupyterhub charm, which deploys JupyterHub configured for use with Kubeflow to Kubernetes models in Juju.
+This is the charm layer for the kubeflow-tf-hub charm, which deploys JupyterHub configured for use with Kubeflow to Kubernetes models in Juju.